I’ve seen a lot of people at the gym hop in the sauna before they work out.

-Mobility is important for everyday life, as well as a warm up to prepare you for your workout.
-Try a dynamic warm up, instead of static stretching.
+Mobility is important for everyday life, as well as a warm-up to prepare you for your workout.
+Try a dynamic warm-up, instead of static stretching.

 Here are a few to get you started, with more here.

 Many health problems stem from bad breathing habits.
 Breathing deserves a full book, not a blog post.
-(The oxygen advantage)

 Mouth breathing doesn’t release the nitric oxide that is necessary like nasal breathing does.
 The release of nitric oxide is necessary to increase CO2 in the blood, and that is what releases oxygen.